 Asphalt condition (new)

-The score is based on more detailed deduct value curves and compounding effect limitations similar to the ASTM D6433.
+The score is based on deduct value curves and compounding effect limitations similar to the ASTM D6433.

 The curves below show the compounding effect when the system has detected two or more distress types in the same location, with equal distress-specific deduct values.